 If you or a loved one has suffered a spinal cord injury due to someone else’s careless or intentional actions, we can help.
-Our Cincinnati spinal cord injury attorneys have extensive experience helping clients who have suffered a spinal cord injury get the compensation they need and deserve.
+Our personal injury lawyers in Cincinnati have extensive experience helping clients with spinal cord injuries get the compensation they need and deserve.
 We will work with our team of medical and financial professionals to ensure we seek the full compensation you will need to recover financially and allow you to receive the best treatment possible for your injury.

 At Slater & Zurz, our attorneys don’t charge any fees unless we are successful in recovering damages on your behalf.
 In addition, your initial consultation is free.
-We welcome you to contact us at 888.534.4850 or online to arrange a consultation, where we will listen to your story, review your legal options, and develop a course of action to hold the at-fault party responsible for causing your life-changing injury.
+We welcome you to contact us at (513)496-3331 or online to arrange a consultation.
+We will listen to your story, review your legal options, and develop a course of action to hold the at-fault party responsible for causing your life-changing injury.